alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

 .. code:: python

+   # mogp_emulator code

    gp.learn_hyperparameters()

 This finds a set of correlations lengths, the hyperparameters of the GP, that maximises the marginal log-likelihood and determines how the GP interpolates between unknown points.
 Once these parameters are estimated, we can make predictions efficiently for unknown parameter values and have estimates of the uncertainty.

+   **Sidebar: other options in the Gaussian Process surrogate model** A Gaussian Process requires specification of a mean function and a covariance kernel in order to perform the necessary calculations.
+We have several built-in kernels (the popular squared exponential and Matern 5/2 kernels), though the user can easily define additional stationary kernels.
+The current tutorial uses a zero mean function, but an upcoming update to mogp_emulator will allow for flexible specification of mean functions.

+   This tutorial fits the GP hyperparameters through maximum likelihood.
+We also have implemented weak prior MCMC sampling if a Bayesian specification of the emulator is desired.
+Future improvements will also allow for priors to be specified to enable MAP or full MCMC estimation of the hyperparameters.

 Making Predictions
 ------------------